OmarAlFarajat/omaralfarajat.github.io/projects/mock-readme.md

 }
 ```

-In `Graph.cpp`, the function `Graph::DFS_ByType`, shown below, peforms a conditional traversal, i.e. it continues to traverse so long as:
+In `Graph.cpp`, the function `Graph::DFS_ByType`, shown below, performs a conditional traversal, i.e. it continues to traverse so long as:
 * The edge exists i.e. is not `nullptr`.
 * The node has not been visited.
 * The node is enabled.